kirixvelu/project-108/src/blog/article-3.md

 ---
-title: Do not Abandon the Vulnerable.
-Act Now!
+title: Do not Abandon Workers and the Vulnerable
 description: Community group striving to end Homelessness and Poverty for people of Ontario on Disability and Social Support Programs
 date: 2021-09-20
 category: "justice"